 Piping Materials are a very important part of Piping Engineering.
 The success of a project and the cost to a great extent depends on piping materials.
-Hence, the proper selection of pipe materials plays an important role in the project economy and it is always preferred to choose piping materials that meet all technical requirements but are cheaper.
-There is a lot of variety of piping materials present in the market.
-Choosing the best and most economic pipe material for a specific service is really challenging and here comes the role of piping material engineers.
-They in consultation with process engineers decide the right kind of pipe materials.
+Hence, the proper selection of pipe materials plays an important role in the project economy, and it is always preferred to choose piping materials that meet all technical requirements but are cheaper.
+There is a wide variety of piping materials present in the market.
+Choosing the best and most economical pipe material for a specific service is really challenging and here comes the role of piping material engineers.
+They, in consultation with process engineers, decide the right kind of pipe materials.
 In this article, we will explore the types of piping materials and their selection philosophy.

 Piping material is a broad term and is not limited to only the material of the pipe.
 It signifies the material of all piping components; pipes, fittings, valves, and other items.
 So, in a sentence, we can say that piping material means the materials of all the components that are present in a specific pipe class.